 "We move from running on adrenaline, to running on cortisol, our stress hormone."

 How can we sustain ourselves?
-What conversations can we have about how we will continue (or don't continue) to give the same level of support, during and after lockdown?
+What conversations can we have about how we will continue (or don't continue) to give the same level of support now that lockdown is over?

 How can we manage expectations and meet everyone's needs?